datatrans/docs.pci-proxy.com/live_mode-test.md

  ## Test Data and Test Rules

 We have a set of test credit card numbers that you can use in our sandbox environment to test your integration.
+Test rules and 3D support is only needed for transactions and not for tokenization.

 | Card type | Card number | Expiration Date | CVV  | Test rule | Support 3D |
 | -- | -- | -- | -- | -- | -- | -- |